cakephp/docs/en/models/retrieving-your-data.rst

 Returns the value of a single field, specified as ``$name``, from the first record matched by $conditions as ordered by $order.
-If no conditions are passed and the model id is set, will return the field value for the current model result.
+If no conditions are passed and the model id is set, it will return the field value for the current model result.
 If no matching record is found, it returns false.